Presenters & Sessions

 Maya Khan, MA, NCC, is a current student in the Counselor Education and Supervision PhD program at Marymount University in Arlington, VA, and a resident in counseling.
 With a background in providing both individual and group therapy, Maya has experience working with individuals who have experienced trauma, substance use, behavioral and social challenges, and co-morbid disorders.
 She has extensive experience working with clients who come from immigrant, LGBTQIA+, neurodiverse, and other historically minority communities, and she has particular clinical and scholarly interests in helping clients recover from trauma.
 She earned her dual master's in counseling and forensic psychology from Marymount University.
 She teaches at Marymount University under the role of an adjunct professor.

-The US Military Child Overseas: An Intersection of Cultures (1.0 CEU)
+The US Military Child Overseas: An Intersection of Cultures (1.0 CE)

 Dr. Kathryn Kozak